 In the arena of light emitting diode (LED) test and measurement (T&M), manufacturers are creating many modular T&M devices, which allow for a swift assessment of lighting components and devices.
 Drivers are an important component in the performance and reliability of LEDs as well.
-There is a wide range of equipment available in the market for testing just the LED drivers.
-Let us take a look at some of the latest T&M systems available for LEDs and the lighting segment in general.
+There is a wide range of equipment available in the market for testing LED drivers.
+Let us take a look at some of the latest T&M systems available for testing LED and the lighting segment in general.

 Miniature spectrometers are enabling new applications and implementations like quality control and product analysis in the lighting industry.
 These spectrometers provide flexible solutions for a wide range of upcoming applications in the LED industry today.